 As far as enhancing memory is concerned, one of the oldest herbal remedies is ginkgo biloba.
-A 2007 inquiry called “Use of Dietary Supplements by Military Personnel” studied different supplements and smart drugs that could be used for the United States Armed Forces.
+A 2007 inquiry called “Use of Dietary Supplements by Military Personnel” studied different supplements and smart enhancers that could be used for the United States Armed Forces.
 Funded by the Department of Defense (DoD), ginkgo biloba was the #1 choice for testing to improve memory retention and formation.

 The military inquiry tested ginkgo biloba extracts and evaluated the herb as being safe and effective for improving mental performance (and particularly memory retention).
 The military focused on studies regarding improved cognition as it was most important for military personnel.
 The conclusions for ginkgo biloba were all positive for the DoD Pharmacy Operations Center.